-The NRF says retail shrinkage can be lumped into three broad categories – external theft, internal theft and administrative errors.
-Robberies, or external theft, which ranges from shoplifting individual items to organized retail crime (ORC), tops the list for shrinkage.
+The NRF says retail shrinkage can be lumped into three broad categories – external theft, internal theft, and administrative errors.
+Robberies, or external theft, which ranges from shoplifting individual items to organized retail crime, tops the list for shrinkage.
 Internal theft is employee theft, which can include return fraud, vendor fraud, and “sweetheart” deals – theft or fraud involving an employee and accomplice.
-Administrative errors range from the mistakes at the checkout counter to inventory mismanagement.
+Administrative errors range from mistakes at the checkout counter to inventory mismanagement.

-The NRF survey shows the increase in shrinkage is spread evenly across the board.
-Respondents noticed the greatest increases in:
+The 2021 NRF Retail Security Survey shows the increase in shrinkage is spread evenly across the board.
+Respondents attributed the greatest portion of shrink to:

 Technology is Opening Doors …

 Retail’s evolution from conventional sales in brick-and-mortar stores to multichannel transactions with both online and in-store customers has proven to be a double-edged proposition.
-Multichannel retail allows businesses more opportunities to sell.
+Multichannel retail allows businesses opportunities to sell more.
 However, it also opens them up to more forms of theft and fraud.

-Cybercrime is another door retail business is finding difficult to monitor.
-Cybercrime can range from theft of company data to theft of cash through electronic payment terminals.
+Cybercrime is another door retail business has found difficult to monitor.
+Cybercrime can range from the theft of company data to the theft of cash through electronic payment terminals.
 Target Corporation lost up to 40 million credit and debit card numbers of their shoppers to a data breach during the 2013 holiday shopping season.

 … And Closing Doors

-Loss prevention technology that guards a business’s data and payment collection starts at the point of sale – the payment terminals – and stretches into its computer network.
+Loss prevention technology that guards a business’s data and payment collection starts at the point of sale – the payment terminals – and stretches into its computer network and throughout a store.
 It includes everything from PCI-compliant payment terminals to business network hardware and monitoring by retail technology providers.

 Virtual Guard Dog

-Point of sale and video surveillance analytics is the eyes and ears in determining where a business’s weak points are when it comes to loss prevention.
+Point-of-sale and video surveillance analytics are the eyes and ears in determining where a business’s weak points are when it comes to loss prevention.
 Working together they can plug those holes and reduce shrinkage.

-Security providers like Watcher Total Protection integrate with point of sale systems to marry sales transaction data and video surveillance to protect stores from shoplifting and retail fraud.
-They allow businesses to look up and review digital video of transactions.
-They display specific products sold, invoice amounts, payment types and the actions taken by the cashier.
+Security providers like Watcher Total Protection integrate with point-of-sale systems to marry sales transaction data and video surveillance to protect stores from shoplifting and retail fraud.
+They allow businesses to call up and review digital video of transactions.
+They display specific products sold, invoice amounts, payment types, and the actions taken by the cashier.
 It makes spotting theft and fraud easier and more efficient.